 Pieces of the icebergs floating in the glacier lagoon break off and wash ashore, scattering themselves around the beach.
 The contrast of the black sand against the clear ice is striking and makes for some powerful photographs.

-Fortunately, everyone survived, but the body of the plane was abandoned.
-The parking lot to access the plane wreck is only a 10-minute down the South Coast Ring Road from Skógafoss Waterfall.
+Fortunately, everyone survived, but the body of the plane was abandoned, making it one of the best places to see in South Iceland.
+The parking lot to access the plane wreck is only 10-minutes down the South Coast Ring Road from Skogafoss Waterfall.

 The white wreckage of the plane is in sharp contrast with the black sand of the beach, and together they make for hauntingly beautiful photographs.

 On the Ring Road, you’ll come across a large parking lot designed for visitors to the Solheimasandur Plane Wreck.
 Though at one time you could drive right up to the plane wreck, you now have to walk 2 miles from the parking lot.

 The path is flat and relatively easy but will take you roughly 45 minutes to an hour each way.
 There is very little to see besides a vast expanse of rocks and black sand, and on a windy day, the walk can be particularly frustrating, as you have to fight the wind resistance as well.

 The plane doesn’t come into sight until the very end of your walk.
 Get your camera ready, and be prepared to photograph the wreckage.
 There are a lot of tourists and slim windows for getting pictures without other people in them.

 The seven-step Sky Ritual with take you through an amazing spa treatment that involves a sauna, a cleansing scrub, steam, and more.
 You will be so incredibly relaxed afterward.